Quick Reference

 6.89%

-Mortgage rates have fallen to their lowest level since September 2022.
-The 30-year fixed rate is averaging 6.01% as of February 19, 2026, according to Freddie Mac’s Primary Mortgage Market Survey — down from 6.85% a year ago.
+The 30-year fixed rate is averaging 6.22% as of March 19, 2026, according to Freddie Mac’s Primary Mortgage Market Survey — up from 6.11% the prior week and down from 6.67% a year ago.
+Rates have risen sharply in March as the conflict in Iran has pushed oil prices higher and rattled bond markets, reversing the brief dip to 5.99% seen in late February.
 VA loans continue to offer the lowest rates, while FHA loans provide accessible options for borrowers with lower credit scores.

 Loan TypeCurrent RateWeek AgoYear Ago